MichaelStott/tech-squawks/web/content/containers/Docker/images.md

 weight: 8
 ---

-_Images_ and _containers_ are closely related, with images being files which contain application and containers being running instances of those images.
+_Images_ and _containers_ are closely related entities in Docker, with images being files consisting of application and related dependency information and containers being running instances of those images managed by the Docker Host.

-#### Images

-Containers images are portable files which contain the containerized application executable, configuration, dependencies, and runtime command.
-These images can be distributed and executed in other environments which the Docker Engine supports.

 ##### Ubuntu Image Examples

-To illustrate this, we first start with a Docker image that leverages an existing Ubuntu base image.
-Similar to how code can utilize libraries and packages to simplify development, images can reference existing images to simplify what application dependencies are required.
+To illustrate this, we first start with a Docker image that leverages an existing Ubuntu base image, which contains all the same shared libraries and utilities found in the Ubuntu OS.
+Similar to how application code can leverage shared libraries, developers can reference existing base images to simplify what dependencies are needed.

 {{< tabs groupId="code" >}}
 {{< tab name="Example 1: Ubuntu Image" >}}